berndruecker/flowing-retail/rest/java/payment/README.md

 ![REST callstack](docs/situation.png)

 This simple call-chain is great to demonstrate various important resilience patterns.

+Concrete technologies/frameworks:

+* Java 8
+* Spring Boot 1.5.x
+* Hystrix
+* Camunda

+## Storyline

 Assume the credit card service goes nuts, meaning it still responds, but very slow.
 Having no pattern in place this is the worst thing that can happen - as now the payment service will call the credit card service and block until he gets a response.
 As this take a long time all threads from the payment service are hold hostile and the payment service will eventually time out for its clients.
 Tiny failures somewhere in your system might blow up your whole system: